coursier/coursier/doc/docs/api.md

 ## Resolve

-The `coursier.Resolve` object exposes methods to run resolutions, that is finding all the transitive dependencies of some intial dependencies (while reconciling their versions at the same time).
+`coursier.Resolve` allows to run resolutions, that is finding all the transitive dependencies of some intial dependencies (while reconciling their versions at the same time).